Skip to content

 Distribute sequences into multiple files based on a variable/function or advanced expression

-or advanced expressions specified in the output path (-o/--output).
-See --help and --help-vars for more information.
-In contrast to other commands, the output argument (-o) of the 'split' command can contain variables/functions to determine the file path for each sequence.
+In contrast to other commands, the output argument (-o/--output) of the 'split' command can contain variables and advanced expressions to determine the file path for each sequence.
+However, the output format will not be automatically determined from file extensions containing variables.

 Usage: st split [OPTIONS] [INPUT]...